 Pros and Cons of Making a Qualified Quiet Disclosure

-When a client is considering qualified quiet disclosure, it’s usually as an alternative to the streamlined domestic offshore procedures (SDOP).
-If the taxpayer qualifies for the streamlined foreign offshore procedures (SFOP), there’s really no upside to making a quiet disclosure, as there are no penalties under SFOP.
+When a non-willful client is considering a qualified quiet disclosure, it’s usually as an alternative to the streamlined domestic offshore procedures (SDOP).
+If the taxpayer qualifies for the streamlined foreign offshore procedures (SFOP), there’s really no upside to making a qualified quiet disclosure, as there are no penalties under SFOP.

-Let’s compare the audit risk under quiet disclosure vs. streamlined domestic offshore procedures.
+Let’s compare the audit risk under a qualified quiet disclosure vs. streamlined domestic offshore procedures.

 Situation 2: Same as the above but assume that during the audit the taxpayer’s non-compliance was found to be civilly willful.
 Regardless of whether the taxpayer makes a qualified quiet disclosure or enters into the SDOP, there is no protection against civil penalties where there is willfulness.
 In such an event, the taxpayer would be assessed a civil penalty that is equivalent to the greater of $100,000 or 50% of the balance in an unreported foreign account, per year, for a maximum of 6 years.
 Such a taxpayer should’ve entered into the OVDP.

 Is a Qualified Quiet Disclosure an Option?

 A qualified quiet disclosure involves a gamble – determining the risk of the IRS auditing the returns and determining the likelihood and amount of penalties being assessed.
 This risk of an audit for international non-compliance is unknown.
 We counsel taxpayers to either file under the streamlined procedures or draft a reasonable cause statement to file amended tax returns and FBARs.
 We have not come across any non-willful situations that fall outside these two methods of compliance.